 Arizona Pain Foundation

 The Arizona Pain Foundation was created by Phoenix-based pain physicians, Dr. Paul Lynch and Dr. Tory McJunkin.
 As Christians, they sought a philanthropic way to reach the community at large, both locally and internationally.
-Founded in 2009, the foundation’s mission is is to share the love of God by bringing compassion, healing and resources to those in need.
-This is accomplished by supporting international missionaries, by supporting local nonprofit community work and by promoting prescription drug abuse resistance to youth in Arizona.
+Founded in 2009, the foundation’s mission is to share the love of God by bringing compassion, healing, and resources to those in need.
+This is accomplished by supporting international missionaries, supporting local nonprofit community work, and promoting prescription drug abuse resistance to youth in Arizona.